HarshaSondawale/MVCCRUD/README.md

-# MVC-CRUD
+# Web app with CRUD & REST operations with UI
-Perform basic CRUD operations in .NET MVC.
-This project interacts with the Database using ADO.NET and performs all the basic CRUD operations.
+Created a sample emplyoee managemnet portal web app with CRUD & REST operations with UI using C#, MVCand ASP.net This project interacts with the SQL Server Database using ADO.NET and performs all the basic CRUD operations.

 # Setup the Database:

-Execute the script MVCCRUD.sql in SQL server.
-This will create the Employee table with the corressponding fields or create a table with the following query
+This will create the Employee table with the corressponding fields with the following query

 CREATE TABLE Employee(
 	id int IDENTITY(1,1) NOT NULL,